AmpersandTarski/Ampersand/docs/the-language-ampersand/services/crud.md

 ![Column-oriented layout of a user interface with columns in each row](<../../.gitbook/assets/COLS layout example.png>)

-The next sections give some more detailed information on the run time semantics for CRUD annotations as implemented in Ampersand.
+The next sections give some more detailed information on the runtime semantics for CRUD annotations as implemented in Ampersand.

 ## Create